Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Pteranodon Flyers

 This attraction is unique to Universal in that it is specifically designed for kids between 36 and 56 inches tall.
-Adults can only hop on if they are accompanied by a passenger who meets this height requirement, so mostly you’ll see adults riding with their kids.
-Flyers lets you soar around Jurassic Park just like a pteranodon, taking in the views of the surrounding area and the lagoon.
+Adults can only hop on if they are accompanied by a passenger who meets this height requirement, so you’ll mostly see adults riding with their kids.
+Pteranodon Flyers lets you soar around Jurassic Park like a pteranodon, taking in the views of the surrounding area and the lagoon.

 Camp Jurassic